The Burren, Co. Clare

 Luxury accommodation in The Burren

 In recent years Mount Vernon has been the home of the Helmore family.
-The present owners, Mark and his wife Ally, decided to offer country house accommodation for visitors to the region and they opened their doors to great acclaim.
+The present owner, Mark Helmore, decided to offer country house accommodation for visitors to the region and they opened their doors to great acclaim.

 The main rooms contain fine antique furniture, paintings and ceramics, and several unusual Arts & Crafts chimneypieces designed and built by the pre-Raphaelite painter Augustus John.
 The spacious bedrooms are extremely comfortable, with lovely garden and sea views.
 The cooking is based on fresh local produce with an emphasis on local seafood.